Heinrich A. Rattermann House

+Heinrich A. Rattermann biography

-Born in 1832 in Osnabrück, Rattermann and his parents moved to the United States in 1845.
+Born in 1832 in Ankum in the Osnabrück Land, Rattermann and his parents moved to the United States in 1845.
 In the following year, they moved to Cincinnati, where he worked at a lumberyard for more than a decade before founding a fire insurance company for German-Americans.
-At the age of sixty-three, he moved into a house on York Street in the West End; into the late twentieth century, this three-story residence was one of the area's best Italianate houses.
+At the age of 63, he moved into a house on York Street in the West End; into the late twentieth century, this three-story residence was one of the area's best Italianate houses.
 Among its architectural elements was a prominent bracketed cornice around the edge of the flat roof.

+Registered historical place

 In 1980, Rattermann's house was listed on the National Register of Historic Places, both because of its connection to Rattermann and because of its historic and well-preserved architecture.
 Despite its landmarked status, the house has been destroyed; the site is now an empty lot.
 Nevertheless, the building remains listed on the National Register.